 (Correction: This article was updated at 1:33 on Tuesday, June 6, 2023, to remove incorrect explanations of opt-out provisions for sex education in schools.
 Oklahoma statute requires schools to allow parents to opt out of sex education for their students if they so choose, and the rules approved by the board at the March 23, 2023, meeting do not change that provision.)

-Oklahoma State Board of Education members unanimously approved 11 new school accreditation rules Thursday, including a pair of controversial items: a requirement for schools to notify parents of “identify information” about their children and a change in sex education program authorization from opt-out to opt-in.
+Oklahoma State Board of Education members unanimously approved 11 new school accreditation rules Thursday, including a controversial item: a requirement for schools to notify parents of “identity information” about their children.

 A thunderous round of applause greeted Superintendent of Public Instruction Ryan Walters today when he walked into the board room of the Oliver Hodge Building for the third State Board of Education meeting of his tenure.

 After the swearing in of new member Katie Quebedeaux, Walters said his customary prayer, in which he asked for parental rights “as God intended.”